Trypophobia: Causes

 The understanding of trypophobia is limited.
 Several possible causes have been proposed.
-Geoff Cole and Arnold Wilkins believe the reaction is an "unconscious reflex reaction" based on a biological revulsion, rather than a learned cultural fear.
-Imagery of various venomous animals (for example, certain types of snakes, insects, and spiders) have visual characteristics similar to trypophobic imagery.
+Geoff Cole and Arnold Wilkins believe the reaction is an "unconscious [sic] reflex reaction" based on a biological revulsion, rather than a learned cultural fear.
+Various venomous animals (for example, certain types of snakes, insects, and spiders) have visual characteristics similar to trypophobic imagery.
 Furthermore, other animals such as the frog Pipa pipa have been known to be a trypophobia trigger.
 Because of this, it is hypothesized that trypophobia has an evolutionary basis meant to alert humans of dangerous organisms.
 Can et al., however, believe the connection between trypophobia and evolution as a result of a threat from deadly creatures to be weak and that, if a connection does exist, it manifests later in life rather than in childhood.

-Martínez-Aguayo et al. described trypophobia as usually involving "an intense and disproportionate fear towards holes, repetitive patterns, protrusions, etc., and, in general, images that present high-contrast energy at low and midrange spatial frequencies."
-Cole and Wilkins also stated the imagery has high spatial frequency with greater energy at midrange.
-Whether together or separate, it appears that low and midrange spatial frequencies are necessary for inducing trypophobic reactions.
+Martínez-Aguayo et al. described trypophobia as usually involving "an intense and disproportionate fear towards holes, repetitive patterns, protrusions, etc., and, in general, images that present high-contrast energy at low and mid-range spatial frequencies."
+Cole and Wilkins also stated the imagery has high spatial frequency with greater energy at mid-range.
+Whether together or separate, it appears that low and mid-range spatial frequencies are necessary for inducing trypophobic reactions.
 Based on the imagery's visual cues, An Trong Dinh Le, Cole, and Wilkins developed a symptom questionnaire that they believe can be used to identify trypophobia.

 Researchers have also speculated that trypophobic reactions could be perceived as cues to infectious disease, which could be alerts that give one a survival advantage.
 In a study by Kupfer and Le, trypophobic and non-trypophobic participants showed significant aversion to disease-relevant cluster images, but only trypophobic participants displayed a significant aversion to disease-irrelevant cluster images.
 Martínez-Aguayo et al. stated that, because the reactions could not be attributed to different sensitivity levels or neuroticism differences, Kupfer and Le believe it supports their hypothesis that trypophobia is "an overgeneralized aversion towards cluster stimuli that indicates a parasitic and infectious disease threat".
 Yamada and Sasaki also propose that trypophobic reactions are due to the imagery's visual similarities to skin diseases.

 Whether trypophobia is associated with obsessive–compulsive disorder (OCD) has also been studied.
 A significant minority of those with trypophobia meet the DSM-5 criteria for an obsessive-compulsive disorder.
 Martínez-Aguayo et al. stated that other findings refer to trypophobia having common comorbid psychiatric diagnosis, such as major depressive disorder or generalized anxiety disorder, although Le et al. felt that general anxiety does not cause trypophobia.